THE AFGHAN SERIES, DAY 9&10

 Mazar

 No trip to Mazar-I-Sharif is complete without checking out it’s Blue Mosque, especially at sunset where you can sit down chill out and enjoy the many shades of blues that glint from its tiles.
 Afghanistan is strict yet inconsistent when it comes to its mosques and does not allow non-Muslims inside.
-The few times we were at the blue mosque many women were turned away from even getting into the grounds.
+The few times we were at the blue mosque the authorities turned women away from even getting into the grounds.

 Playing volley ball with the Taliban